Is Ramen “Authentic” Japanese Food?

 Final Thoughts

 There are likely many foreign visitors to Japan who want to try ramen because they love it.
-If you visit one of the popular ramen shops, you’re sure to find it delicious.
+If you visit one of the popular restaurants you’re sure to find it delicious.

 We never mean to imply that ramen is bad, nor do we criticize those who enjoy it.
 We believe that everyone has different taste buds.